syncfusion-content/extension-docs/Extension/UWP-Extension/Overview.md

 * Essential Studio for Enterprise Edition with the platform UWP
 * Essential Studio for UWP

-N> The Syncfusion UWP Project Templates in provides Visual Studio 2015 Support from v15.3.0.26 to v16.4.0.52.
+N> The Syncfusion UWP Project Templates provide Visual Studio 2015 support from v15.3.0.26 to v16.4.0.52.